Madhavi-Patil/madhavi-patil.github.io/_news/announcement_6.md

 related_posts: false
 ---

-Gautam presented the <em> Arabidopsis </em> "Pangenome graph resolves the dynamic evolution of the plant immune system" at <a href="https://pangenome.github.io/MemPanG25" target="_blank">MemPanG25</a>.
+Gautam presented "Pangenome graph resolves the dynamic evolution of the plant immune system" at <a href="https://pangenome.github.io/MemPanG25" target="_blank">MemPanG25</a>.

 ---